 - (3) The following equipment, processes or operations that are located at a single facility, which does not hold a written permit for any other equipment, processes or operations, and emit four (4.0) tons or more of VOCs in any Fiscal Year (July 1 to June 30) beginning July 1, 2007 or emitted four (4.0) tons or more of VOCs in the Fiscal Year July 1, 2006 June 30, 2007.
 The four (4.0) ton per Fiscal Year threshold shall be calculated cumulatively for all categories of equipment, processes or operations listed in subparagraphs (A) through (C) below.
 One filing shall be required for all of the categories of equipment, processes or operations subject to this provision as listed in subparagraphs (A) through (C) below.
-Associated VOC emissions shall be reported under the Annual Emissions Reporting program and fees shall be paid pursuant to Rule 301, subdivision (u). - (A) Printing operations individually exempted under paragraph (h)(1) and (h)(7). - (B) Coating or adhesive application or laminating equipment and devices individually exempted under paragraphs (1)(6) and (1)(10). - (C) Hand applications of VOC containing materials individually exempted under paragraph (o)(4). - (4) Equipment or control equipment subject to permitting requirements pursuant to Regulation XIV Toxics and Other Non-criteria Pollutants. - (t) Recordkeeping
+Associated VOC emissions shall be reported under the Annual Emissions Reporting program and fees shall be paid pursuant to Rule 301, subdivision (t). - (A) Printing operations individually exempted under paragraph (h)(1) and (h)(7). - (B) Coating or adhesive application or laminating equipment and devices individually exempted under paragraphs (1)(6) and (1)(10).

+- (C) Hand applications of VOC containing materials individually exempted under paragraph (o)(4). - (4) Basic or control equipment subject to permitting requirements pursuant to Regulation XIV Toxics and Other Non-criteria Pollutants. - (5) Equipment that is an integral part of a series of permitted items, making up one continuous flow, unless it is listed or otherwise identified in an associated permit.